Cedar Niles Park

 Location and Access

-Cedar Niles Park stretches from approximately 119th Street to just past 135th Street, west of K-7 highway.
-The park has multiple access points, including entrances at 135th Street, at 127th Street and Clare Road, and at 119th Street west of K-7.
+The park stretches from roughly 119th Street to just beyond 135th Street, west of K-7 highway.
+You can access this natural haven from several points, including entrances at 135th Street, at 127th Street and Clare Road, and at 119th Street west of K-7.

 Park Information